sekai0330/vue-projects/02-dojo-blog/README.md

 - fetching a collection of posts and single posts.
 - adding and deleting blog posts.
 - using timestamps and ordering posts.
-- understanding real-time listeners in Firebase.
+- understanding real-time listeners in Firestore.

 Based on [Build Web Apps with Vue JS 3 & Firebase](https://www.udemy.com/course/build-web-apps-with-vuejs-firebase/) by Shaun Pelling - The Net Ninja (2020).